If you’re returning to work after you’ve been sick and off work, it’s good to know there’s support out there.

 If you have a disability or a physical or mental illness, ask your employer to make reasonable adjustments so you’re not disadvantaged at work.
 You can make the request through your line manager, HR, through your employer's occupational health department, if you have one, or via your union rep. Below are some examples of the type of workplace adjustments you could ask for.

-Your employer doesn’t have to do everything you ask for.
+Your employer doesn’t have to do everything you ask.
 If something is too expensive it may not count as 'reasonable'.
 You may find it helpful to read more about reasonable adjustments before you decide what adjustments to ask for.

 If you have a long-term health condition or a disability, check if there are any employee-led networks within your organisation.
-These are usually independent of employers, and are made up of other people like you who are juggling their job and their condition.
+These are made up of other people like you who are juggling their job and their condition, and they're usually independent of employers.
 Ask your HR department if there are any suitable networks you could join to get peer-to-peer support.

 This is an opportunity for your employer to welcome you back to the workplace, and for you both to talk about your return-to-work plan and any issues you may have.
 You don't have to do this on your own, you can bring your union rep or a co-worker you’re close with into the interview for support.